RuddyOne/TwitterBot/README.md

 # TwitterBot

-This is a twitter competition bot, it will search for keywords, filter tweets and then retweet.
+This is a console application twitter competition bot, it will search for keywords, filter tweets and then retweet.

 ## Getting Started